-Rick Sternbach established the Cardassian design lineage with his design of the Galor-class cruiser that first appeared on Star Trek: The Next Generation‘s Season 4 episode “The Wounded.”
+Rick Sternbach established the Cardassian design lineage with his design of the Galor-class cruiser, which made its debut in the Star Trek: The Next Generation episode “The Wounded.”

-The ship ended up looking more like an Egyptian ankh, which Sternbach found appropriate given how the Cardassians “were like the pharaohs to the Bajoran slaves,” as he put it in an interview with Forgotten Trek in 2007.
+The ship ended up looking more like an Egyptian ankh, which Sternbach told Forgotten Trek in 2007 he found appropriate, given how the Cardassians “were like the pharaohs to the Bajoran slaves.”

 I’m a big fan of iconic shapes or more correctly shapes that somehow remind you of something without beating you over the head with it.

 In the Star Trek: The Magazine interview, he added: